 If incurred injuries in an Uber accident and the Uber driver is to blame, then you may be able to file a claim against Uber’s insurance.

 Uber has various insurance policies that apply at different times and under certain circumstances.
-Before pursuing an accident claim, you should speak with an Uber attorney about the policy that may cover your injuries and/or property damage.
+Before pursuing an Uber accident claim, you should speak with an Uber accident lawyer about the policy that may cover your injuries and/or property damage.

 Lyft has similar auto insurance policies to Uber, though the coverage is not the same.
 If the driver in the rideshare vehicle was working for Lyft at the time, then you need to talk with a Lyft accident lawyer about pursuing compensation under Lyft’s relevant auto insurance policy.